BookStackApp/website/resources/docs/admin/installation.md

 3. Copy the `.env.example` file to `.env` and fill with your own database and mail details.
 4. Ensure the `storage`, `bootstrap/cache` & `public/uploads` folders are writable by the web server.
 5. In the application root, Run `php artisan key:generate` to generate a unique application key.
-6. If not using apache or if `.htaccess` files are disabled you will have to create some URL rewrite rules as shown below.
+6. If not using Apache or if `.htaccess` files are disabled you will have to create some URL rewrite rules as shown below.
+7. Set the web root on your server to point to the BookStack `public` folder.
+This is done with the `root` setting on Nginx or the `DocumentRoot` setting on Apache.
-7. Run `php artisan migrate` to update the database.
+8. Run `php artisan migrate` to update the database.
-8. Done!
+9. Done!
 You can now login using the default admin details `admin@admin.com` with a password of `password`.
 It is recommended to change these details directly after first logging in.

+---

 ### URL Rewrite rules